© Copyright Acquisition International 2025 - All Rights Reserved.

 Image Resolution and Colour Mode

 Your next concern should be the flyers’ visual aspect.
+A great idea for creating your flyer designs is to check flyer templates for inspiration.
 One of the major pitfalls in designing a business flyer, especially for those doing so for the first time, lies in treating the images and assets used to create it correctly before sending off to print.
 Without due care, designs can come back looking entirely different to the design file, from incorrect colours to pixelated images and logos.

 To ensure your business flyers look professional, make sure all images imported to your draft are high-resolution.
 In certain design software like Adobe InDesign, image placement is done via ‘links’; a placeholder frame indicates the size and placement of the image, and that frame is then linked to a high-resolution version of that image.
 This way, the software doesn’t struggle with large amounts of data, with the image loaded and placed in the import process.
 Including the right image resolution in the attributed links file will ensure a high-resolution outcome for all assets.
 Also, make sure your design is drafted in the correct colour mode.
 Printed media uses CMYK, while RGB is standard for digital work such as websites and banner ads.